How to Save a Dying Plant: 6 Proven Steps to Revive It

 Should I repot my dying plant?

-Only if there’s a specific reason to—like root rot that requires removing bad soil, or the plant is severely root-bound.
+Only if there’s a specific reason to — like root rot that requires removing bad soil, or the plant is severely root-bound.
 Otherwise, repotting adds stress to an already stressed plant.
 Address the immediate problem first, then consider repotting once the plant stabilizes.

 Final Thoughts

+Watching a struggling plant come back to life is one of the most satisfying experiences in indoor gardening.
 Remember: most plants are tougher than they look.
 As long as there’s some green in the stems or healthy roots remaining, there’s hope.

 Next time your plant looks rough, don’t panic.
 Diagnose the problem, take targeted action, and then give it time.
 You might be surprised what comes back.
+Good luck with your plant rescue! 🌱

 Beautiful collection of healthy thriving houseplants in a bright room